sofyalaski/PixelArtSmartContract/README.md

 Smart Contract is the back-end side of the project.
 The operations related with minting NFT are performed over abi file of smart contract.
 - ‘mintPixelArt’ function in the smart contract file collects
     - the address of the recipient using MetaMask and
-    - URI of the token that was previously uploaded to Pinata as parameters.
+    - URI of the token that was the metadata of previously uploaded to Pinata and other entered values such as name and definition on the page.

 - The ID of the token is incremented over each transaction.

 The NFT objects are stored off-chain to secure the data.
 This situation is solved with IPFS(Interplanetary File System), which allows peer-to-peer protocol to share and store files.
 Pinata is used for uploading images to the cloud and later on they can be sent to receivers.

+We have used the stacks given below,
+- Alchemy Web3 API for making requests to Ethereum Blockchain without needing any of our own nodes.
+- Hardhat and Ether.js for compiling and deploying the our smart contract to Ropsten Test Network
+- OpenZeppelin classes for creating valid NFTs in terms of ERC-721 standards and providing uniqueness of items.

+In order for anyone to be able to mint an NFT using our smart contract, we have removed onlyOwner features from the smart contract.
+Besides, NFTs are non-payable.

 After copying the URL of the image on Pinata, the URL, name and description on the application that the user entered are sent to blockchain as a JSON object.